SUPTO-1/HealthCare/README.md

-# Health Checkup Portal
+# HealthCare

-Welcome to the Health Checkup Portal!
+Welcome to the HealthCare!
 This web application provides a comprehensive platform for users and administrators to manage health checkups, view test results, book appointments, and much more.

 ## Admin Login Credentials
 - **Username:** jahidulislamsupto@gmail.com